ksagaa17/copernicus_data/README.md

 /main/copernicus_scrape$ scrapy crawl CDSScrapeSpider -o data/CDS_data.json
 /main/copernicus_scrape$ scrapy crawl ADSScrapeSpider -o data/ADS_data.json
 ```
+The data is stored in the files CDS_data.json and ADS_data.json in copernicus_scrape/data.

 ## Adding data to Elasticsearch
 In order to add the data to Elasticsearch we use the bulk API.
 This is described in https://stackoverflow.com/questions/33980591/insert-multiple-documents-in-elasticsearch.